Blogs

 2. Watch and reflect!

 If you don’t have the time to create a Why video, another suggestion is to videotape yourself teaching one of your favorite lessons.
 This video gives you an opportunity to reflect on a great lesson you had in the classroom.
 Watching a good day of your teaching could be all the encouragement you need to remember why you are in the classroom.
-Learn more from the webinar Promote Yourself!
-Steps to Making a Video That Shows You as an Effective Teacher.
+Learn more from this Teaching Channel video: Using Video to Improve Practice: Video 101

 3. Share your inspiration.